-What is Shared Governance?
+What is Participatory Governance?

 Assembly Bill 1725 enacted a structure for community college governance that strengthens the role of faculty, staff and students.
 This shared governance structure ensures that faculty, staff, students, and managers of the Contra Costa Community College District have the right to participate effectively in district and college governance.

 The law recognizes that a basic principle of higher education governance is that authority derives not only from the powers vested in governing boards but also from the knowledge and experience possessed by the faculty, staff, students, and members of the college.
-Shared governance is vital to the development and implementation of sound educational policy.
+Participatory governance is vital to the development and implementation of sound educational policy.

-Shared governance is an inherent relationship between involvement in decision-making and responsibility/accountability for the decisions made.
+Participatory governance is an inherent relationship between involvement in decision-making and responsibility/accountability for the decisions made.

 This is reflected in Contra Costa College’s Procedures Handbook, policy A1002.0.